UPDATE: Circumference of Silence, will be released on July 8, 2021 by Black Rose Writing. CLICK HERE to pre-order.

 “Let me know what train you’re catching, and I’ll pick you up from the station.”

 So, what were those things her mother had wanted her to keep?
 The big glass ashtray that had belonged to Mali’s grandmother?
 Or the wrought-iron candlestick, the only object her mother said she’d taken from her parents’ Miami Beach apartment after her father’s death?
 Where will she find these?
 Mali closes her eyes.
 Tears gather beneath her lids.
 She holds them back.
 Slowly, and to her surprise, she realizes how, despite everything she’s thought until now, she will miss her mother terribly.
-But it shouldn’t be a surprise.
+But this shouldn’t surprise her.
 Hasn’t she spent most of her life, one way or another, longing for her?

 A sudden blast of sirens from the street below gives Mali a start.
 She goes out to the balcony, only to catch the tail end of flashing red, yellow, and orange lights, as they race up the avenue toward their emergency.

 Distracted by the familiar handwriting, she’s unable to take in the words at first.
-Instead, she can only see the blue airmail letters of her childhood, stubbornly stuck in her mind’s eye, like a patchwork of wet leaves, moored in chaos to a window.
-My Dearest, Darling Mummy, was how she had always begun hers, as if, in doubling the words of endearment, she could make up for their separation, could suck up the ocean between them and diminish the vast emptiness her eight-year-old, aching heart had fallen into the day her mother left.
+Instead, she can only see the blue airmail letters of her childhood, stubbornly stuck in her mind’s eye, like a patchwork of fallen leaves, grounded in chaos.
+My Dearest, Darling Mummy, was how she had always begun hers, as if, in doubling the words of endearment, she could make up for their separation, could suck up the ocean between them and diminish the vast emptiness her eight-year-old, aching heart had dropped into, the day her mother left.

 Setting aside the pile of letters, Mali goes to the window and stares down at the street once again.
 Even from this height, she can hear the cars and buses rumbling along the avenue, their honking horns, their squeaking brakes as they slow to stop for the traffic light at the corner.

-But suddenly, an aching curiosity to know what’s in her mother’s letters is so overwhelming, she comes right back to the couch, where they sit, just the way she’d left them.
-Careful not to disturb the vase of yellow roses and the dried petals that continue to float to the dark, polished wood of the coffee table, she puts her feet up, slips on her reading glasses, and looks at the first page.
+Then a sudden, aching curiosity to know what was in her mother’s letters overwhelms her and she comes right back to the couch, where they sit, waiting for her, just the way she’d left them.
+Careful not to disturb the vase of yellow roses and the dried petals that keep floating to the dark, polished wood of the coffee table, she puts her feet up, slips on her reading glasses, and looks at the first page.
 But this time, before she can even focus on her mother’s words, a strange eeriness grabs ahold of her.
-It’s her mother.
-She’s reaching up to Mali from the grave, her words tight and trembling in Mali’s fist, as if for the final say.
+It’s her mother—reaching up to Mali from the grave—her words tight and trembling in her fist, as if for the final say.